-In your second and third semesters, you are required to participate in the Graduate Symposium, an oral presentation given to faculty and peers of a research work in progress.
+In your third semester, you are required to participate in the Graduate Symposium, an oral presentation given to faculty and peers of a research work in progress.
 This is conducted by a committee composed of the Art History faculty and one Art Studio faculty member.
 Written evaluations will be available regarding content and presentation.
 Your committee will be concerned with the clarity of your ideas as well as the coordination of your text with your slides.
-All MA students must pass two Symposia before graduating, and can make the attempt 3 times.
+All MA students must pass one Symposium before graduating, and can make the attempt 3 times.